 The job market for candidates with geoscience qualifications is good, both in Norway and abroad.
-There are many opportunities, for example in the fields of hydropower, environmental geology and natural hazards, geomatics, the petroleum industry, weather forecasting or mining.
+There are many opportunities, for example in the fields of hydropower and energy, environmental geology and geohazards, geomatics or georesources.
 You will have the opportunity to write your master’s thesis in co-operation with a private company or research institute, which is a good way to get to know the employment market from the inside.

-You will find people with a background in geoscience working in public administration, and in the public and private sector in Norway and abroad.
+You will find people with a background in geosciences working in public administration and management, consulting companies, research institutions, and in the public and private sector in Norway and abroad.
 See where some of our former students work today (in Norwegian).

-The master's programme has close connections with a range of external institutes and private companies, including the Norwegian Water Directorate, The Norwegian Geological Survey, the Meteorological Institute, the Norwegian Geotechnical Institute, The Norwegian Polar Institute, research institutions on Svalbard (UNIS), Bioforsk, CICERO, NIJOS, NORSAR, NIVA, Statoil and Hydro among others.
-Many of our alumni work in these institutes and companies.
+The master's programme has close connections with a range of research institutes and private companies, this including The Norwegian Water Resources and Energy Directorate (NVE), Geological Survey of Norway (NGU), Norwegian Meteorological Institute, Norwegian Geotechnical Institute (NGI), Norwegian Polar Institute, The University Centre in Svalbard (UNIS), Centre for International Climate Research (CICERO), Norwegian Institute of Bioeconomy Research (NIBIO), Norwegian Seismic Array (NORSAR), Norwegian Institute for Water Research (NIVA), Equinor and Hydro - among others.
+Many of our alumni work in these organisations after completing their studies.

 The master's programme also closely cooperates with research environments and centres like The Centre for Earth Evolution and Dynamics (CEED).

-After completing your master’s degree, you may consider Ph.D studies.
-You can read more about this at Doctoral degree: PhD in Mathematics and Natural Sciences
+After completing the master’s degree, you may consider PhD studies.
+Read more about this way at Doctoral degree: PhD, Faculty of Mathematics and Natural Sciences, UiO

 From studies to employment